Tufts-Technology-Services/tailscale-now/README.md

 ### How do we use it in my team (data strategy)?

-Tailscale is a very important component in our group (Data strategy).
-Most of our communications happen on top of a tailnet (Tailscale’s network).
+Tailscale is a core component for us.
+Most of our network communications happen on top of a tailnet (Tailscale’s network).
 Here are a few projects where we use Tailscale.

 #### Increased connectivity

 All the [Denodo](https://www.denodo.com/en) servers are part of our Tailnet.
-Because of that, we have been able to access those servers since day one independently of the underlying physical network.
+Because of that, we have been able to access the resources they provide immediately, independently of the underlying physical network.

 #### Gitops

-Our [github runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) use Tailscale to temporarily join our Tailnet and get the necessary access to do their jobs.
+Our [github runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) use Tailscale to access the resources they need to do their jobs.
 As an example, we can update our prometheus server by pushing commits to our [observability stack project](https://github.com/TuftsUniversity/dscicd).

-#### Better authentication
+#### Security without the churn

 We can give access to our users (tailscale users) to our grafana dashboards (or any other resources) without having a second level of authentication.
 You have already authenticated to the network (the tailnet) so you don’t have to authenticate again when accessing, for example, a grafana dashboard.
 We can get your identity from the network.

 #### Seamless connectivity

 Our dental users experienced some delays when using the software that runs in all the dental locations.
 We deployed a group of devices to collect telemetry over time to help us understand and quantify the issues.
 We shipped those machines to the different locations.
 After booting, all the machines joined our Tailnet and start collecting metrics and sending them to our prometheus server.
-We have been collecting data for months now.
+This data collection has been ongoing for several months now, providing us with valuable insights into the issues at hand.

 #### Onboarding